awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-tutorial.md

 # Tutorial: Configuring auto scaling to handle a heavy workload<a name="application-auto-scaling-tutorial"></a>

+**Important**
+Before you explore this tutorial, we recommend that you first review the following introductory tutorial: [Tutorial: Getting started with scheduled scaling using the AWS CLI](get-started-exercise.md)\.

 In this tutorial, you learn how to scale out and in based on time windows when your application will have a heavier than normal workload\.
 This is helpful when you have an application that can suddenly have a large number of visitors on a regular schedule or on a seasonal basis\.

 You can use a target tracking scaling policy together with scheduled scaling to handle the extra load\.
 Scheduled scaling automatically initiates changes to your `MinCapacity` and `MaxCapacity` on your behalf, based on a schedule that you specify\.
 When a target tracking scaling policy is active on the resource, it can scale dynamically based on current resource utilization, within the new minimum and maximum capacity range\.